danieluhl/fluentconf2015/day3.md

 - always run text through a get text function
 - high performance browser networking
-- prototype, debug, optimize, polish and release (repeat) -
+- prototype, debug, optimize, polish and release (repeat)
+- maps and location awareness should be used on almost every website in existence
+- the more familiar people are with your site, the more tunnel vision they get for a specific feature -